dfandrich/speakout-account-info/README.md

     docker run --rm -v $curldir:$curldir lwthiker/curl-impersonate:0.5-ff curl_ff109

 to run curl-impersonate in a Docker container.
-The variable `$curldir` is automatically replaced by the temporary directory in which various files are placed that are needed by curl to perform a request.
+The literal string `$curldir` is a variable that is automatically replaced by shell with the temporary directory in which various files are placed that are needed by curl to perform a request.

 The `speakoutinforc` file is actually a Bourne shell script so shell quoting rules are in effect.

 ## Running

-Please the file `speakout-account-info` somewhere in your PATH and execute it with `speakout-account-info`.
+Place the file `speakout-account-info` somewhere in your PATH and execute it with `speakout-account-info`.
 By default, it will retrieve the account information and write out the phone number, balance in dollars, and balance expiry date on one line separated with spaces.
-There are a number command-line options available to change this behaviour.
+There are a number of command-line options available to change this behaviour.

 `--help` will show a brief list of options and the version number.